 Decentralized global organizations with many departments often face control and governance challenges.
 With thousands of users spread across different geographies using a variety of tools – and generating many different types of reports – maintaining financial oversight can be costly.
 Interoperability, different local regulations and time-consuming manual processes create concerns about quality control, liability, and ultimately, competitiveness, limiting business potential.

 To respond quickly to market opportunities and threats, global organizations need a comprehensive view of financial processes.
 Equally important, they need to provide successful collaborative experiences for employees and partners, accomplished through sharing and enhancing best practices and speeding and simplifying complex processes.
 Standardization, automation, advanced business analytics and visualizations offer powerful tools to accomplish these goals.

 Using business analytics tools to get the job done

 “We started a global project to build a unique system and harmonize data for a single and consistent view of the business,” says Laurent Mesnier.
-Working with IBM, L’Oreal developed a proprietary tool called COMPASS, which centralizes and standardizes data using and IBM Planning Analytics and Cognos Analytics.
+Working with IBM, L’Oreal developed a proprietary tool called COMPASS, which centralizes and standardizes data using and IBM Planning Analytics with Watson and Cognos Analytics.